bandonga/bandonga.github.io/_RHCSA/02-essencial.md

 **Bash Completion** - This feature helps you in finding the command you need, and it also works on variables and filenames.
 Type the beginning of a command and press the *Tab key* on your computer's keyboard.
 If there are several options, you need to press the Tab key once more to get an overview of all the available options.

-**Rebooting** - When a server is rebooted, all processes that are running need to shut down properly, using the `reboot` command.

-> Rebooting a Linux server is an important task on the RHCSA as well as on the RHCE exam.
-Everything you have configured should still be working after the server has rebooted.
-So, make sure that you reboot at least once during the exam, but also after making critical modifications to the server configuration.

 ### How to access

 To log in from a text console, you need to know which user account you should use.